vuejs/eslint-plugin-vue/docs/rules/mustache-interpolation-spacing.md

-# enforce unified spacing in mustache interpolations. (mustache-interpolation-spacing)
+# enforce unified spacing in mustache interpolations (mustache-interpolation-spacing)

 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.